Designing generalized elegant Bell inequalities in higher dimensions from a Tsirelson bound: Abstract

 \section{Abstract}

-Elegant Bell inequality is well known for its much exploited property, being maximally violated by maximal entanglement, mutually unbiased bases, and symmetric informationally complete positive operator-valued measure elements.
-It is the only one with such property known so far.
-We present a method to construct Bell inequalities with violation feature analogous to original elegant Bell inequality in high dimension from a simple analytic quantum bound.
-A Bell inequality with such feature is derived in three dimension for the first time.
-It shows larger violation than existing Bell inequalities of similar classes while requiring arguably small number of measurements.
+Elegant Bell inequality is well known for its distinctive property, being maximally violated by maximal entanglement, mutually unbiased bases, and symmetric informationally complete positive operator-valued measure elements.
+Despite its significance in quantum information theory demonstrated based on its unique violation feature, it remains the only known one with the characteristic.
+We present a method to construct Bell inequalities with violation feature analogous to elegant Bell inequality in higher local dimensions from a simple, analytic quantum bound.
+A Bell inequality with the generalized violation feature is derived in three dimension for the first time.
+It exhibits larger violation than existing Bell inequalities of similar classes, including the original elegant Bell inequality, while requiring arguably small number of measurements.